 The SANAD Fund for MSME strengthens micro, small and medium-sized companies (MSME) in the Middle East and North Africa by granting loans.
 OeEB supports the fund, which places focus on the countries most seriously affected by the refugee crisis.

 SANAD promotes the growth of small and medium-sized enterprises by means of loans and equity.
 The fund cooperates with local micro-finance institutions and banks.
 It opens up a whole new future perspective for company owners and their families.
 At the same time, jobs are created: many businesses take on new employees.

-OeEB already invested EUR 10 million in the fund in 2015.
-The engagement was increased to EUR 15 million in 2016.
+OeEB invested EUR 10 million in the fund in 2015.
+The engagement was increased by EUR 15 million in 2016 and by EUR 10 million in 2020.
 This has enabled loans to be granted to MSMEs in nine countries, from Morocco to Yemen.